-A temporary visit by a refugee to his former country of origin not with a national passport but with a travel document issued by the State that granted protection may not necessarily amount to reestablishment: travelling to the country of origin for the purpose of visiting an old sick parent is different from frequent travels to the country of origin with the purpose of establishing business relations.
-43
+A temporary visit by a refugee to his former country of origin not with a national passport but with a travel document issued by the State that granted protection may not necessarily amount to reestablishment: travelling to the country of origin for the purpose of visiting an old sick parent is different from frequent travels to the country of origin with the purpose of establishing business relations.43

 Q18.
 Do national authorities encounter any challenges when assessing such cases of cessation?
-YES/NO. N/A, since as mentioned above, such as cases are not frequent.
+NO.